Beg your pardon? Lawmakers say pardoning Manafort a bad idea

 Rep. Adam Schiff, D-Calif., who chairs the House Intelligence Committee, tweeted Wednesday in response, "Another sentencing, another statement by Manafort's lawyer repeating Trump's mantra of 'no collusion,' and another barely concealed appeal for a pardon."

 "It shouldn’t fall to the Manhattan DA to deter a presidential pardon," Schiff wrote.
-"Congress should take action to protect the rule of law," he tweeted.
+"Congress should take action to protect the rule of law."

 Other Democrats on Wednesday suggested there would never be a good time to pardon Manafort.